 5. Pour your Nutella into a clean, resealable glass jar or container.
 You can store it at room temperature, away from heat and direct light, for up to a month (as if it’s going to last that long), or a bit longer in the fridge, though that will make it harder to spread at a moment’s notice.

-Any kind of homemade Nutella is great to give as a gift, but if you can’t bear to part with it, here are some things you can make with it, in between eating bites straight off a spoon.
+Any kind of homemade Nutella is great to give as a gift for any occasion, but if you can’t bear to part with it, here are some things you can make with it, in between eating bites straight off a spoon.

 Banana bread generously marbled with Nutella is already amazing, but factor in roasted bananas and it’s swoon-inducing—plus, roasting lets you make banana bread even when your fruit isn’t overripe.
 Get our Roasted Banana-Nutella Quick Bread recipe.